kavbansal/prioriteams/docs/RSD.md

 As a CA, once I have submitted my availabilities for events, I want to view what my availability submissions for these events.

-As a Professor, I want to be able to insert into the website the  full names, emails, and temporary username/password combination of the CAs and myself.
+As a Professor, I want to be able to insert into the website the  full names, emails, priorities, and temporary username/password combination of the CAs and myself.

 As a Professor, I want there to be a sign-in page so that only my CAs and myself can view and register for events.
 I don't want random users to corrupt the data being taken in by the platform; I want there to be a verification system using the information entered in the User Story above to ensure that only my CAs and I can actually view, manipulate, and enter data into the platform.

-As a Professor, I want the software to output an optimal meeting time based on the availability submissions.
+As a Professor, I want the software to output an optimal meeting time based on the availability submissions and priorties.

 ### Nice to have